Battling at the Bridge

 responsible for recruitment and discipline.

-seats might loudly exchange words and insults which could lead to swords being drawn
+might loudly exchange words and insults which could lead to swords being

-intervention held more respect than either that of the municipal authorities or the
+Often their intervention held more respect than either that of the municipal

 The Venetians were always highly sensitive about factional